cysouw/diathesis/text/c09_adverbials.md

 #### Notes {.unnumbered}

-Some of these verbs can also occur with a 'free' reflexive, see [@sec:reflexive-free-dative-sich-accusative].
+Some of these verbs can also occur with a "free" reflexive, see [@sec:reflexive-free-dative-sich-accusative].

 ::: ex
 - Ich höre (mir) deinen Vorschlag an. \